EnterpriseDB/repmgr/README.md

     Since `node3` is down, all the entries in its row are filled with "?", meaning that there we cannot test outbound connections.

-    The other two nodes are up; the corresponding rows have "x" in the column corresponding to node3, meaning that inbound connections to that node have failed, and "*" in the columns corresponding to node1 and node2, meaning that inbound connections to these nodes have succeeded.
+    The other two nodes are up; the corresponding rows have `x` in the column corresponding to `node3`, meaning that inbound connections to that node have failed, and `*` in the columns corresponding to node1 and node2, meaning that inbound connections to these nodes have succeeded.